Using WebSockets on Heroku with Node.js

 , is a HTML simple page that listens for time updates from the server.
 The client code can go between <script>

-tags in the HTML and looks like this:
+tags in the HTML, and it looks like:

 var socket = io();